-Our International Book of the Month is The Hummingbird by Sandro Verones
+Our International Book of the Month is A Disappearance in Fiji by Nilima Rao.

 Note: As an Amazon Associate we (The Worldview Project) earn from qualifying purchases.